timescale/docs/timescaledb/tutorials/building-a-custom-timescaledb-dashboard.md

 <img class="main-content__illustration" src="https://assets.timescale.com/docs/images/tutorials/visualizing-compression/compression-preview.png" alt="Hypertables compression preview"/>

-With this visualization, we can glean a few things at-a-glance:
+With this visualization, you can see a few things at a glance:

 * How many chunks are part of this hypertable currently?
 * What is the compression state of each chunk?